- Data Modeling for Scale with Cassandra | Dot Net RSS on Data Modeling for Scale with Cassandra

 When helping someone with a Batch using the C# driver and I had a bit of a surprise.
 I wanted to reuse the CQL and I couldn’t at that point use a Prepare because of a bug, since SimpleStatement has … Continue reading

 Batches in Cassandra are often mistaken as a performance optimization.
 They can be but only in rare cases.
-First we need to discuss the different types of batches: Unlogged Batch BEGIN UNLOGGED BATCH; UPDATE users SET name=’Jim’ where id =1; … Continue reading
+First we need to discuss the different types of batches: Unlogged Batch A good example of a logged batch assuming a partition … Continue reading

 Cassandra On Rails using Cequel Atomic Batch Support When I first tried to use Cassandra with Rails over a year ago the lack of a good native (IE not thrift) driver and a good mapper was a show stopper for … Continue reading